evanwill/go-go-ghpages/0-prep.md

 However, if you are just interested in working with Jekyll, using an installer for your OS should be sufficient.

 - Windows: Use [RubyInstaller for Windows](https://rubyinstaller.org/).
-    - First, [download](https://rubyinstaller.org/downloads/) the most recent 32-bit version and double click to install.
-Use the install defaults, but make sure “Add Ruby executables to your PATH” is checked.
+    - First, [download](https://rubyinstaller.org/downloads/) the suggested stable version (Ruby 2.4.X (x64)+) and double click to install.
+Use the install defaults, but make sure "Add Ruby executables to your PATH" is checked.
+On the final step, ensure the box to start the MSYS2 DevKit is checked.
+    - Second, the installer will open a terminal window with options to install MSYS2 DevKit components.
+Choose option 3, "MSYS2 and MINGW development toolchain", or simply press ENTER to install all the necessary dependencies.
+(This installer can be restarted by typing `ridk install` into a command prompt)
-    - Second, from the same [download page](https://rubyinstaller.org/downloads/), download the Development Kit for the Ruby version you installed.
+    - *Note:* versions 2.3.X and older require a separate DevKit.
+From the [download page](https://rubyinstaller.org/downloads/), get the Development Kit for the Ruby version you installed.
 Double click the DevKit file to extract, saving it to a permanent location, such as `C:\rubyDevKit`.
 Then open the directory in a terminal and run the commands `ruby dk.rb init` and `ruby dk.rb install`.
 - Mac: Use [Homebrew](https://brew.sh/), `brew install ruby`
 - Linux: Even though the version will not be the most up-to-date, use your distro's repositories.
 For example on Ubuntu, `sudo apt install ruby-full`.
 Make sure your version is > 2.0.
 You will also need the build tools Make and GCC, on Ubuntu get them with `sudo apt install build-essential`.